Boussau/boussau.github.io/tutorials/simulatingDNAEvolution/index.md

 -   Change the code to start all site simulations in state 1.
 Simulate 1000 sites again.
 -   What are the end state frequencies now?
 Is this expected?
+-   Change the function to keep track of the number of changes that occurred along the branch.
+Plot the distribution of the number of changes.
+Can you recognize this probabilistic distribution?

 Simulating the evolution of a site along a tree